p-herbert/vim-settings/README.md

 # Vim Environment

 These are my personal vim settings.

 # Installation

-1. Install [pathogen].
+1. Install [pathogen]
-2. Download the plugin [comments] and save it to `~/.vim/bundle/comments/plugin/`.
+2. Download the plugin [comments] and save it to `~/.vim/bundle/comments/plugin/`
 3. Download and add to `~/.vim/syntax/` the following syntax files:
 	- [SQL]
 	- [Octave]